Pelagicore/softwarecontainer/servicetest/README.md

 tested on the `dbus-proxy` component itself which is a separate project.
 Rather, focus is on load and stress tests from inside the container.

+### Configuration requirements

+This suite requires SoftwareContainer to be configured with the D-Bus gateway enabled

 ### Running the tests

 In the `dbus` directory, run the tests like so: